U.S.-Chile Free Trade Agreement

 According to the American Chamber of Commerce in Chile, over 300 US companies have investments in Chile, with over 40 of them using Chile as a platform for services in the region.
 Chilean affiliates of US direct investors are estimated to employ over 58,500 people and their value-added contributed 3.2 percent to Chile’s gross domestic product.

-In 2021, Chile was California’s 23rd largest export destination with $1.5 billion in exports.
-Top exports from California to Chile include transportation equipment, petroleum & coal products, computer and electronic products, non-electrical machinery, and chemicals.
-Imports from Chile to California totaled $1.55 billion in 2021.
-Top imports from Chile to California include agricultural products, processed foods, wood products, and beverages and tobacco.
+In 2022, Chile was California’s 26th largest export destination with $1.5 billion in exports.
+Top exports from California to Chile include petroleum & coal products, computer and electronic products, transportation equipment, chemicals, and non-electrical machinery.
+Imports from Chile to California totaled $1.89 billion in 2022.
+Top imports from Chile to California include agricultural products, wood products, processed foods, and beverages and tobacco.

 History of the US-Chile FTA Negotiations